ReDI-School/intro-java/exercises/using_java_stdlib.md

 *EXTRA*: Hard version of the game: change the game to guess a random integer without the 1-1000 limitation,
          using `nextInt()`.
 This returns random numbers from -2,147,483,648 to 2,147,483,647, that is a range that contains approximately 4 billion possible values (2^32 to be precise).
-         Play the game but don't be scared, you'll still be be able to guess it, it just requires more tentatives, but not many more than the 1000 case.
+         Play the game but don't be scared, you'll still be able to guess it, it just requires more tentatives, but not many more.
+Be smart, you can for sure make it in less than 32 tentatives!

 ### Pick a random value